 Your website has to live somewhere, and if you don’t already have hosting, inquiring about hosting is an important question.
-Does the web designer offer hosting or will you have to acquire that service on your own?
+Does the web design team offer hosting or will you have to acquire that service on your own?
 In addition, if they do offer hosting, does the annual pricing fit within your budget and does the server meet your needs?
-If you’re looking for a WordPress site, hosting it on WordPress optimized server would be your best option if the web designer offers that solution.

 What Platform Are They Using?
 Will You Own The Website?

 The content management system (CMS) they use is important for future planning.
 Are they using an open-source CMS like WordPress, or a proprietary builder like Squarespace or Wix?